prateakb/triton-llama/README.md

-This repository guides you through deploying transformer models using NVIDIA's Triton Inference Server.
+This repository guides you for deploying transformer models using NVIDIA's Triton Inference Server.
 It includes scripts for converting models and setting up a monitoring environment with Prometheus, Grafana, and Loki.

 **Triton Inference Server:** Serves models efficiently.
 **Model Conversion:** Scripts to convert Hugging Face models to ONNX, ready for Triton.